ethnicrise/ethnicrise.github.io/_posts/2020-01-15-liberal-hydra.md

 European and white American canon, I was able to find refuge in the many African American literature courses offered.
-In Puerto Rican Studies I was able to excavate more fully why I came to grow up in the tenements and public housing projects of Hoboken, NJ to a “multi-racial” family, the daughter of two immigrants from the colony of Puerto Rico.
+In Puerto Rican Studies I was able to excavate more fully why I came to grow up in the tenements and public housing projects of Hoboken, NJ to a "multi-racial" family, the daughter of two immigrants from the colony of Puerto Rico.
 I was able to trace how my siblings were tracked out of educational attainment and what sociopolitical and economic structures made it possible for me